roncemer/snowflake_quote/README.md

 # snowflake_quote
-A Python3 function to properly escape and quote string literals for Snowflake
+Python3 and JavaScript functions to properly escape and quote string literals for Snowflake

 Copyright (c) 2022 Ronald B. Cemer.